PMT Questions & Answers

 When looking at your PMTs, I see that there are some “P” types and regular types.
 What’s the difference?

 Well, I’m glad you asked.
 The P (like in R1924P) stands for “photon counting” type.
 When producing PMTs, you can get a typical production distribution for a number of different PMT characteristics.
 Two characteristics that are specifically important for photon counting applications (where you use a photon counting circuit and a counter) are gain and dark counts.
-The “P” type PMTs are selected out of the distribution for higher than average gain and lower than average dark counts.
+The “P” type PMTs are selected out of the distribution for lower than average dark counts.
+In some cases, often with head-on PMTs, the “P” type PMTs are selected for higher than average gain as well.
 The high gain helps you set your threshold level for the lower level discriminator in the photon counting circuit.
 The low dark counts help you achieve good signal-to-noise ratio (SNR) even at low photon levels (see the equation in a previous Q&A).
 So really, the difference is that “P” types are selected out of the distribution for good photon counting characteristics.

 Thanks for the info.
 What about the PMT modules?
 I heard that there’s a P type module and even a PA type module.
 What’s the deal?